OysterKing/Final-Year-Project/README.md

 14/11/15:
 Added some calls to a mouse click event in drawscene to see if I could add an item to the grid that could later be made into a node.
 I think I have to make a node class first then write a method called "addItem" in drawscene before I can actually add a permanent graphics item.

+15/11/15:
+Added a new "item" class to define the widgets for nodes and switches.
+Added a dNode class which will be the drawing node that is added to the drawview.
+Also added a couple of new constants to animatorconstants.